 Your freight forwarder will inform you in advance of the port.
 If this port is particularly crowded, perhaps you might want to consider changing to another.

-Also booking a trucker in advance is a good option.
+Another good option is to book a driver in advance to provide you with drayage services.
 Once the cargo is released, it can be moved out of the port quickly.
 Thus, there is no problem with these fees due to the overdue date.

 Note that your forwarder can also try to get longer demurrage days with the shipping company.
 However, since the cargo is already stacked in the port, demurrage can be more expensive compared to detention.
 Therefore, it is more difficult to apply for.